mitsuba-renderer/drjit/docs/reference.rst

       target indices of atomic updates.
 For example, CUDA programs run with an instruction granularity referred to as a *warp*, which is a group of 32 threads.
-When some of these threads want to write to the same location, then those operands can be pre-processed to reduce the total number of neccessary atomic memory transactions (potentially to just a single one!)
+When some of these threads want to write to the same location, then those operands can be pre-processed to reduce the total number of necessary atomic memory transactions (potentially to just a single one!)

       On the CPU/LLVM backend, the same process works at the granularity of